 In addition to the climate audit process, the managers conduct more in-depth research into specific holdings where they feel climate-related risks could be particularly material.
 This research utilises a variety of information sources and is supported by a dedicated ESG analyst and Baillie Gifford's central climate team.
-The insights can be discussed at stock discussions or at Portfolio Review Group meetings and are shared among the investment team and colleagues across Baillie Gifford through the research library.
+The insights can be discussed at stock discussions or at Portfolio Manager meetings and are shared among the investment team and colleagues across Baillie Gifford through the research library.

 To help manage and mitigate risks identified, the managers undertake direct engagement with some holdings where they seek to understand their approach.
 They encourage steps to minimise risks and maximise opportunities where they believe it is material to the success of the company.
-You can find more details of individual company engagements in the latest Stewardship Report available on the website.
+You can find more details of individual company engagements in the Japan Stewardship report.